elegant-scipy/elegant-scipy/markdown/preface.markdown

 You may even find that interacting with the SciPy community provides you with a broader scientific network, and surprising career opportunities.

 Later in Elegant SciPy we will show you how to contribute your new skills to the GitHub-hosted projects that comprise most of the scientific Python ecosystem.
-In the meantime we want you to start thinking about being more than just a SciPy user.
+In the meantime we want you to think about being more than just a SciPy user.
-You are joining a community and we hope you will keep making it a better place for all scientific coders.
+You are joining a community, and we hope you will make it a better place for all scientific coders.

 ### A Touch of Whimsy with your Py